On the Image Conjecture for Locally Finite Derivations and $\mathcal E$-Derivations: Introduction

 A strong motivation for investigating this conjecture is given by a remarkable theorem obtained by Duistermaat and van der Kallen in \cite{DK}.
 To describe it let $\C[x,x^{-1}]\!:=\C[x_1,\dots,x_n, x_1^{-1},\dots,x_n^{-1}]$ be the Laurent polynomial algebra in $n$ variables $x$ over $\C$.
 Each $f\in\C[x,x^{-1}]$ can be written in a unique way as a finite sum $\sum_{a\in\Z^n} f_a x^a$, with $f_a\in\C$.
 The Duistermaat-van der Kallen theorem states that {\it the subspace of $f\in\C[x,x^{-1}]$ such that $f_0=0$ is an MZ-space of $\C[x,x^{-1}]$}.

 Since the proof of this theorem is highly non-trivial and since this theorem is tightly connected with several conjectures that all imply the Jacobian Conjecture, it is very desirable to have a new proof for it.
 It is at this point that the LFED Conjecture becomes very interesting.
-Namely, the Duistermaat-van der Kallen theorem can be viewed as a {\it special case} of the LFED Conjecture.
+Namely, if the LFED Conjecture is true, then the truth of this conjecture implies the Duistermaat-van der Kallen theorem.

 To see how let $p_1,\dots, p_n$ be the first $n$ (distinct) prime numbers and define a $\C$-algebra endomorphism $\f$ of $\C[x,x^{-1}]$ by setting for all $1\leq i\leq n$,

 One readily verifies that $\f$ is locally finite.
 Furthermore, set $\delta\!:=1-\f$ and $x^a\!:=x_1^{a_1}\dots x_n^{a_n}$, where $a\!:=(a_1,\dots,a_n)\in\Z^n$.
 Then $\f(x^a)=p_1^{a_1}\dots p_n^{a_n}x^a$.
 Consequently, we have